Help stop genocide and crimes against humanity in Sudan

 Easy actions against genocide

-- Join the latest action sponsored by Act for Sudan, here.
+Join the latest action sponsored by Act for Sudan, here.

-This is [your name] calling from [city, state].
-I’m calling to tell President Obama that it is time for the US to support regime change in Sudan.
+Call the White House comment line at 202-456-1111, Monday – Friday, 9-5 EST, with this suggested message: This is [your name] calling from [city, state] with a message on Sudan.
+I’m calling to tell President Obama that it’s time for the US to implement a comprehensive approach that focuses on civilian protection, access to humanitarian aid and democratic transformation in Sudan.
 Please do not relax sanctions on Sudan.

-- Sign this petition that asks your representative in the House of Representatives to do what he/she can to support genocide-free investing.
+Sign this petitionthat asks your representative in the House of Representatives to do what he/she can to support genocide-free investing.
 Read more about the hearing on “Investments Tied to Genocide” and the details of the legislative recommendations from Investors Against Genocide here.